jemwhale/testing-123/README.md

 # Testing, testing, 123

 The purpose of this repo is to give you some experience writing tests using the Jest testing library.
-You can check our [their documentation](https://jestjs.io/docs/getting-started) any time if there's anything you need to know.
+You can check out [their documentation](https://jestjs.io/docs/getting-started) any time if there's anything you need to know.

 ## Setting up the project